7Ji/orangepi5-archlinuxarm/README.md

 ## Advanced configuration

 ### Custom repo
-By default, there's an additional [7Ji repo](https://github.com/7Ji/archrepo) added to pacman.conf, which is maintained by myself, serving my pre-built AUR images including kernel packages and Rockchip MPP packages, if you don't want to use it, you can remove the repo by modifying `/etc/pacman.conf`:
+By default, there's an additional [7Ji repo](https://github.com/7Ji/archrepo) added to pacman.conf, which is maintained by myself, serving my pre-built packages including kernel and Rockchip MPP related ones, if you don't want to use it, you can remove the repo by modifying `/etc/pacman.conf`:
 ```
 vi /etc/pacman.conf
 ```